kvigulis/Q-learning-DuskDrive-OpenAI-Universe/README.md

 Other dependecies:

-* Of course, OpenAI Universe.
-Set it up by following instructions here: https://alliseesolutions.wordpress.com/2016/12/08/openai-universe-installation-guide-ubuntu-16-04/First <br>
+* Of course, OpenAI Universe: https://github.com/openai/universe
 * To install go-vncdiver with OpenGL support look here: https://github.com/openai/go-vncdriver

 * Python dependencies (ignore if you have Anaconda):<br>